MichaelEvans/blog/source/_posts/2016-01-06-android-studio-tips-and-tricks.markdown

 keywords: "Android, Development, Android Studio"
 ---

 I recently attended Google's [Android Dev Summit](https://androiddevsummit.withgoogle.com/) where the Tools team presented a talk entitled [Android Studio For Experts](https://www.youtube.com/watch?v=Y2GC6P5hPeA).
-The room was packed for the 90 minute session, where a lot of great Android Studio tips where shared.
+The room was packed for the 90 minute session, where a lot of great Android Studio tips were shared.
 This gave me the idea of showing off some of my favorite Android Studio tips!

 <!-- more -->

 ## Language Injection

-Ever needed to type a JSON string?
+Ever needed to type a JSON String?
 Perhaps you've used one as a text fixture for one of your GSON deserializers and know that it's a huge pain to manage all those backslashes.
-Fortunately, IntelliJ has a feature called *Language Injection*, which allows you to edit the JSON fragment in its own editor and then IntelliJ will properly inject that fragment into your code as an escaped String.
+Fortunately, IntelliJ has a feature called *Language Injection*, which allows you to edit the JSON fragment in its own editor, and then IntelliJ will properly inject that fragment into your code as an escaped String.

 {% img center /images/2016/01/06/fragment_intention.png 300 100 Intention Action %}